eriksvedang/eriksvedang.github.io/_posts/2024-09-08-shodan-before-forty.md

 kyu and felt that I was improving, although slowly.
 I knew that the key to getting better is to play a lot of games.
-Unfortunately, a regular game of Go can be quite long (an hour or more) and my spare time is severely limited.
+Unfortunately, a regular game of Go can be quite long (an hour or more) and my spare time is severely limited, I am a parent of two after all.
 To get more plays in I started to play short "blitz" games online.
 This did not go well – I ran out of thinking time a lot and the stress made me play really badly.
 I started losing against people with much lower ranks, which made my own rank plummet.
 It was ugly.

 *Relax, it's just a game.*